gregsaun/BearExxa-V2/doc/bom.md

 ### Introduction

 The hardware list below is to build the extruder from scratch.
-It does includes all the hardware like if you didn't have a printer.
+It does include all the hardware like if you didn't have a printer.

 ### Hardware X Axis